x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/active-directory/ad-schema-changes.md

 ::: moniker range="exchserver-2019"
 > [!NOTE]
 > The Active Directory schema changes that are described in this topic might not apply to all editions of an Exchange 2019 version.
-To verify that Active Directory has been successfully prepared, see the [How do you know this worked?](../prepare-ad-and-domains.md#how-do-you-know-this-worked) section in [Prepare Active Directory and domains for Exchange 2019](../prepare-ad-and-domains.md).
+To verify that Active Directory has been successfully prepared, see the [Exchange Active Directory versions](../prepare-ad-and-domains.md#exchange-active-directory-versions) section in [Prepare Active Directory and domains for Exchange 2019](../prepare-ad-and-domains.md).

+## Exchange 2019 CU2 Active Directory schema changes

+No changes are made to the Active Directory schema in Exchange 2019 CU2.

+## Exchange 2019 CU1 Active Directory schema changes

+No changes are made to the Active Directory schema in Exchange 2019 CU1.

+However, a reduction in Active Directory permissions is made: The AdminSDHolder object on the domain is updated to remove the "Allow" ACE that grants the "Exchange Trusted Subsystem" group the "Write DACL" right on the "Group" inherited object types.
+For more information, see [KB 4490059](https://support.microsoft.com/help/4490059/using-shared-permissions-model-to-run-exchange-server).

 ## Exchange 2019 RTM Active Directory schema changes